 In recent posts, we examined how teams can leverage AIOps to perform intelligent probable cause analysis and reduce event noise and enable predictive alerts.
 In this post, we’ll look at how, by employing automation, teams can fully harness the power of AIOps-fueled insights, and so reap maximum rewards from their AIOps investments.

-The Problem: Why is AI Proving so Difficult?
+The problem: Why is AI so difficult?

 While the move to AI is definitely on, the reality is that the journey is proving to be filled with obstacles for many organizations.
 A recent IDC report offers some sobering stats as to how widespread these challenges can be.
 Through their research on more than 2,400 hundred organizations that are employing AI across their operations, they found that only 25% have established an enterprise-wide AI strategy.
 Further, one-quarter of organizations are seeing a 50% failure rate in their AI projects.

 Looking at AI in IT Operations – AIOps – more specifically, it is clear that while AI and machine learning can yield tremendous insights, it can be a challenge for IT operations teams to act on, and fully harness, these insights.
 One key reason is that teams remain mired in manual tasks; too many efforts are time consuming, costly, and error prone.
 Exacerbating matters is the siloed nature of many IT organizations.
 Different teams are often employing distinct tools and workflows, which presents increasing problems as environments continue to grow more complex, dynamic, and interconnected.
 These disjointed, labor-intensive efforts have profound implications for teams:

 - It takes too long for staff to resolve issues, putting SLA compliance at risk.

 - Struggling to keep pace with existing implementations, teams are ill equipped to support innovation and strategic efforts.